cmehx/salt-docker-example/README.md

 # Project Goal

-Student project to learn how to deploy a salt manager and its minions using docker containers with podman and podman-compose
+Student example on how to deploy a Salt master/minion on docker containers.

 # Requirements